KaiWalter/automate-posts/posts/private-link-port-forward.md

 ### VM Scaleset

-I chose an image which is supported for `enableAutomaticOSUpgrade: true` to reduce some of the maintenance effort; Ubuntu 22.10 was not yet supported
+I chose an image with a small footprint and which is supported for `enableAutomaticOSUpgrade: true` to reduce some of the maintenance effort:

 ```
   imageReference: {
-    publisher: 'canonical'
+    publisher: 'MicrosoftCBLMariner'
-    offer: '0001-com-ubuntu-server-jammy'
+    offer: 'cbl-mariner'
-    sku: '22_04-LTS'
+    sku: 'cbl-mariner-2-gen2'
     version: 'latest'
   }
 ```

-> I want to try to convert to CBL Mariner to reduce image size sometime soon and update here

-I chose the smallest feasible  VM SKU, but asked or monitoring team to keep an I on CPU+Disk+Memory utilization
+I chose a small but feasible VM SKU:

 ```
   sku: {